- How do I get started? (for everyone)

 In addition to the economics of objects, you have to consider the economics of living in the world.
 In the physical world, mere existence of a person has a cost; in the virtual world, existence is cheap.
 Since a player may not be “logged on” all the time, it’s hard to come up with fair rules for the cost of existence without penalizing either players who play a lot (your core audience) or players who can’t log on much (who are likely to leave if penalized for not being there all the time).
 If you require someone to work for a living, the casual players may not be able to compete, and may leave.

-This page and other pages I have written are Copyright © 2010 Amit J Patel.
+This page and other pages I have written are Copyright © 2019 Amit Patel.

 If I have a link to one of your pages or to a saved copy of something you posted to a public newsgroup, and you would prefer that I remove the link, please send me email.